Derkades/WebApp/docs/termux.md

 termux/install
 ```

-This will install Python, some dependencies and the required Python extensions.
+This will install Python and the required Python extensions.

 ## Sync music
 ```